AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

   github    Commands useful for interacting with the GitHub API through CodeQL.
 ```

-2. Compiler your project with CodeQL: For using the Autodict-QL plugin, you need to compile the source of the target you want to fuzz with CodeQL.
+2. Compile your project with CodeQL: For using the Autodict-QL plugin, you need to compile the source of the target you want to fuzz with CodeQL.
 This is not something hard .
 	- First you need to create a CodeQL database of the project codebase, suppose we want to compile the libxml with codeql. go to libxml and issue the following commands:
 		- `./configure --disable-shared`
 		- `codeql create database libxml-db --language=cpp --command=make`